melissamcewen/all-chores/README.md

 - Deep clean with defrost
 - Clean coils (see manual some are "self cleaning)
 - Clean underneath
+- Change water and odor filters (only some models, see manual)

 ### Dishwasher
 - Clean filter (see manual, not all have accessible filters)